hosang/gossipnet/README.md

-# gossipnet
-NMS network (tensorflow)

-Non-maximum suppression for object detection in a neural network
+# Learning non-maximum suppression for object detection

+This is the code for the paper
+_Learning non-maximum suppression.
+Jan Hosang, Rodrigo Benenson, Bernt Schiele.
+CVPR 2017._

+You can find the project page with downloads here: https://mpi-inf.mpg.de/learning-nms

+## Setup
 need to link to the coco API in the root directory, like so:
 ```
 /work/src/tf-gnet$ ln -s /work/src/coco/PythonAPI/pycocotools